Owen-Wang1234/PyBer_Analysis/README.md

 - One point of interest is that the Urban group has an outlier in the maximum value of 39 rides.
 The city with this value is West Angela.
 - Despite that outlier, the mean values come quite close to the median values; primarily because the mode either matches the median or is close enough to the median to pull the average.
 - The urban group has the mean and median values almost **four** times as large as those of the rural group.
 The suburban group has those values almost **three** times as large as the rural values.
 The suburban group has those values almost **70.83%** of those of the urban group.
+One likely theory is that people living in rural environments are more likely to own their own transportation out of necessity, while those living in urban environments may find vehicle ownership inconvenient in several areas.

 The next box-and-whisker plot covers some statistics about the ride fares for each city type.